GoogleCloudPlatform/pubsub/README.md

 1. You need a Google Cloud Platform project to use the connector.

-2. If you are running the connector on Google Cloud Platform itself (Compute Engine, etc.), then you need to ensure that the machines running the connector have appropriate access to the Cloud Pub/Sub API's.
+2. If you are running the connector on Google Cloud Platform itself, then you need to ensure that the machine(s) running the connector have appropriate access to the Cloud Pub/Sub API's (add instructions on how to do that).

 3. If you are not running on Google Cloud Platform, then you will need to create a service account key that is associated with your project.
-This key should be provisioned in such a way that it gives proper access to the Cloud Pub/Sub API's.
+This key should be provisioned in such a way that it gives proper access to the Cloud Pub/Sub API's (give instructions on how to do this.
 The machine running the connector should have an environment variable, GOOGLE_APPLICATION_CREDENTIALS, which is set to the path of a file containing the key.